Approximation of high quantiles from intermediate quantiles: Introduction

 for some real $\gamma$ with for all positive $\lambda$,

-which is $\gamma^{-1}(\lambda^{\gamma}-1)$ if $\gamma\neq0$ and $\log\lambda$ if $\gamma=0$; (\ref{eq:U exc}) with (\ref{eq:phi}) is equivalent to a Generalised Pareto (GP) tail limit for the survival function (\emph{e.g.} \cite{Laurens boek}, Theorem 1.1.2).
-In (\ref{eq:U exc}), the limit has been written with unspecified right-hand side in order to stress the nonparametric nature of the classical regularity assumption, which makes it particularly attractive from the point of view of applications.
+which is $\gamma^{-1}(\lambda^{\gamma}-1)$ if $\gamma\neq0$ and $\log\lambda$ if $\gamma=0$; (\ref{eq:U exc}) with (\ref{eq:phi}) is equivalent to a Generalised Pareto (GP) tail limit for the survival function (\emph{e.g.} \citet{Laurens boek}, Theorem 1.1.2).
+In (\ref{eq:U exc}), the limit on the right-hand side was left unspecified in order to stress the nonparametric nature of the classical regularity assumption, which makes it particularly attractive from the point of view of applications.